-mXsync is a piece of software installed separately to mXrap that facilitates the backup, restore and upgrading of the site root folder.
+mXsync is a piece of software installed with mXrap that facilitates the backup, restore and upgrading of the site root folder.
 We hope this new root folder management system will allow new and improved apps to flow more easily and more quickly to sites.
-For help regarding how to use mXsync, please refer to these video tutorials or contact email@example.com.
+For help regarding how to use mXsync, please refer to these video tutorials or contact firstname.lastname@example.org.

 Introduction to mXrap

 mXrap applications can be soft-coded by researchers and site-based engineers using a number of general purpose, hard-coded tools developed by our software engineer.
 This allows the techniques developed in the latest research to be delivered to the industry very quickly, in an easy-to-use interface.